 According to The Telegraph, the number of towels stolen from a hotel can be anywhere from 5 to 20 percent of stock every month.
 This can lead to replacement costs in the thousands of dollars.
 With RFID, it’s possible to cut theft of towels and other objects down to much lower levels.

 According to The Telegraph, waterproof RFID tags that can be sewed onto material have been created to fix this problem.
 An alarm sounds when an individual tries to remove a tagged object from a destination’s grounds, which helps deter theft.
 A Hawaiian hotel chain that adopted the technology prevented close to $15,000 of theft per month after tagging their towels.

 As you will learn in your hospitality management program, loss prevention is a serious concern in the hospitality industry.
 By employing RFID technology to track linens, you could potentially cut costs and improve the bottom line of your place of work.

 With a Little Planning, RFID Can Make a Guest’s Stay Magical

 Disney’s use of RFID could serve as an inspiration to other hospitality teams looking to give their guests an unforgettable experience.
 By using RFID, hospitality professionals could create an effortless experience for guests, which in turn could translate into more enthusiasm for a stay, and possibly into more money spent.

 RFID can hold many kinds of data, which means that it can offer many possibilities for hospitality professionals.
-A single card could serve as room key, payment method, and preference tracker provided the right network of sensors and software were implemented.
+A single card could serve as a room key, payment method, and preference tracker provided the right network of sensors and software was implemented.
 Even things like room temperature and meal choice can both easily be tied to an RFID card.
 For a guest, ordering exactly what they want can be as simple as walking into a room.